collab-uniba/Software-Solutions-for-Reproducible-ML-Experiments/README.md

-# Software Solutions for Reproducible AI Projects
+# Software Solutions for Reproducible ML Experiments

 This repository contains auxiliary material for the article: "Software Solutions for Reproducible AI Experiments".